wpswings/subscriptions-for-woocommerce/README.txt

 With the free Subscriptions for WooCommerce plugin, both users and admins can cancel the WooCommerce subscription plans anytime.
 In this manner, subscription management becomes flexible.

 **9) Integrated with WooCommerce PayPal Payment Gateway** The customer will need not install the WooCommerce Paypal Payment Gateway plugin separately.
 We have integrated it successfully into our plugin.
 When the user will install our org plugin for the first time.
-Then, this payment gateway will appear as **wps-paypal** payment in multistep form.
+Then, this payment gateway will appear as a **wps-paypal** payment in multistep form.
 For previous users, the **wps-paypal** payment option will appear in the payment section of  WooCommerce.
-On enabling this option and entering **Client ID** and **Secret ID**, this payment method will start working.
+On enabling this option and entering the **Client ID** and **Secret ID**, this payment method will start working.

 Visit [**Subscriptions For WooCommerce Documentation**](https://docs.wpswings.com/subscriptions-for-woocommerce/?utm_source=wpswings-subs-doc&utm_medium=subs-org-page&utm_campaign=subscription-doc) and learn more about the features and working of the plugin.